groupvine/gv-doc/1-start/2-startSend.md

+<span id="gv-1start-2startsend"></span>
 # Sending Emails
-<span id="gv-1start-2startsend"></span>

 ## Sending Emails
 * Send email from your online account
 * Send email from a personal account

 <span class="todo">
-**Seemed kind of weird to arrive here and just be showing the "Send email from your online account", so I added these subbullets thinking we might make them links**
+**Seemed kind of weird to arrive here and just be showing the "Send email from your online account", so I added those subbullets above, thinking we might make them links**
 </span> <!-- todo -->

 <span id="gv-1start-2startsend-online"></span>